4d/docs/website/translated_docs/es/ORDA/dsMapping.md

 #### Atributos calculados

 [Computed attributes](ordaClasses.md#computed-attributes) are declared using a `get <attributeName>` function in the [Entity class definition](ordaClasses.md#entity-class).
-Their value is not stored but evaluated each time they are accessed.
+Su valor no se guarda, sino que se evalúa cada vez que se accede a ellos.
 They do not belong to the underlying database structure, but are built upon it and can be used as any attribute of the data model.

 ### Entity